How to Drain Water Heater

 The last step to drain water heater is to check the drain valve.
 Check if your water heater’s drain is completely closed by looking for any leaks at the spout.
 If the valve did not completely close, you can place a cap over the hose thread of the outlet to stop the leak from persisting.
 Another option is to replace the drain valve entirely.

-Are you looking to replace your old rental or owned hot water heater in Ontario to an energy efficient model?
+Are you looking to replace your old rental or owned hot water heater in Ontario to an Energy [email protected] energy efficient model?
 Are looking to switch from your existing rental water heater provider such as Enercare or Reliance to another supplier?
 Do you need a bigger size hot water heater?